siddshukla/SiddharthPortfolio/README.md

 **Solution**: Verify EmailJS configuration and environment variables.

 ### Issue: Images not loading in production
-**Solution**: Check image paths and ensure they're in the public directory.
+**Solution**: Check image paths and ensure they're properly imported in the src/assets directory.

 </details>